 This recipe does not include black pepper or a fat (coconut oil/olive oil), both needed for full absorption.
 Zu gets both in his meals so the treat is a little extra during the day.
 You can also make Golden Paste to add to both the treats and meals.

 I am not a veterinarian.
 Before starting your pup on any new supplement, having a discussion with your vet is highly recommended.
-Some doctors may not know much about turmeric but there is plenty of verified information available.
+Turmeric is a natural blood thinner, and even though there is only a small amount in this recipe, please check with your veterinarian if your pup is already on a blood thinning medication.

 Anti-Inflammatory Turmeric Dog Treats